timmyfpv/GIGFPV-Configurator/README.md

 ## Authors

-Betaflight Configurator is a [fork](#credits) of the Cleanflight Configurator with support for Betaflight instead of Cleanflight.
+GIGFPV Configurator is a [fork](#credits) of the Cleanflight Configurator with support for GIGFPV instead of Cleanflight.

-This configurator is the only configurator with support for Betaflight specific features.
+This configurator is the only configurator with support for GIGFPV specific features.
 It will likely require that you run the latest firmware on the flight controller.

 If you are experiencing any problems please make sure you are running the [latest firmware version](https://github.com/betaflight/betaflight/releases/).